magsholes/Testing/_posts/2020-07-12-PepsiCo-Partners-Email-Redesign.markdown

 ### Style Guide

 Before our team could create any content, we needed a style guide to serve as the foundation.
 I developed these guidelines that included type treatment, iconography, colors, and more.
-This document proved instrumental in keeping the entire content portfolio cohesive and on-brand.
+This document proved instrumental in keeping all communications cohesive and on-brand.

 <div class="full-width">
         <img class="double" src="../../../../assets/images/PCP-Title.jpg" alt="PepsiCo Partners Content Style Guide" />